Action plan on prompt payment in the construction industry

 - Prompt payment in the construction industry (Public Services and Procurement Canada)

-- Government-Industry Working Group on Prompt Payment Interim Status Report (PDF, 1,68 MB) (alternative formats and plug-ins) (Canadian Construction Association)
+- Government-Industry Working Group on Prompt Payment Interim Status Report (PDF) (Canadian Construction Association)

 - Working with Defence Construction Canada (construction payment disclosure)